 The rules and procedures of the school are designed to allow each student to obtain a safe, orderly, and appropriate education.
 Students can expect their rights to freedom of expression and association and to fair treatment as long as they respect those rights for their fellow students and the staff.
 Students will be expected to follow teachers' directions and to obey all school rules.
-Disciplinary procedures are designed to ensure due process (a fair hearing) before a student is removed because of his/her behavior.

 Parents have the right to know how their child is succeeding in school and will be provided information on a regular basis and as needed when concerns arise.
 Many times it will be the student's responsibility to deliver that information.
 If necessary, the mail or hand delivery may be used to ensure contact.
 Parents are encouraged to build a two-way link with their child's teachers and support staff by informing the staff of suggestions or concerns that may help their child better accomplish his/her educational goals.